scalamolecule/molecule-web/content/manual/query/relationships.md

 Person.name.City.name.Country.name
 ```

-Strictly speaking we would have an entity with an asserted `:person/name` attribute value with a reference to another entity with an asserted `:city/name` attribute value etc. But in practice we simply talk about "namespace A has a relationship/reference to namespace B".
+Strictly speaking we have an entity with an asserted `:person/name` attribute value with a reference to another entity with an asserted `:city/name` attribute value etc. But in practice we simply talk about "namespace A has a relationship/reference to namespace B".

 A namespace is not like an SQL Table but rather organizes some attributes by a meaningful name - it's, well, a _namespace_.

-### Many-references
+### One-to-Many

 If we have an `Order` with multiple `OrderLine`s we would instead define a cardinality-many reference to the `OrderLine` namespace in our Schema definition: